MostafaLotfy91/python-project/README.md

 document, a scene-photo (e.g., the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image (e.g., from a television broadcast).
 Build an OCR using Artificial Neural Networks to identify Handwritten Arabic Numerals (Arabic Numbers: 0, 1, 2, ..
 9).

+it was a team task not only me worked on it